luispaiva40200280/luispaiva40200280/README.md

 ---

 ### 🧭 About Me
-- 🔭 I’m currently working on **libft** and other C projects
+- 🔭 I’m currently working C projects in 42Porto
 - 🌱 Learning more about **algorithms**, **system programming**, and **data structures**
 - 💬 Ask me about **C**, **memory management**, and **debugging**
-- 📫 How to reach me: [your email or link here]
-- ⚡ Fun fact: I love optimizing code for performance!

 ---

 ### 🧰 Languages & Tools